Primary

 Kneel in front of a loaded barbell with small plates.
 Grip the bar shoulder-width apart.
 Roll the bar forward, extending your body as far as you can control.
 Pull back to start using your core, not your arms.

-Want Barbell Rollout in your program?
+See where Barbell Rollout fits in your weekly plan

 Kneel with a loaded barbell in front.